Rentier state: Outcomes

-Criticism
+Criticism of rentier state theory

 Giacomo Luciani, one of the original theorists on rentier states, criticizes the dominance of rentier state theories.
 These theories are often solely used to analyse resource-rich countries in the Greater Middle East to explain a multitude of outcomes.
 Such dominance was not the intention of Luciani:

 Michael Herb criticizes the relationship between rentierism and regime type.
 Using a counterfactual measure which excludes the effect of oil on the economy, Herb shows that oil-rich countries fit the same patterns as other countries.
 He did not find a consistent support for the thesis that rentierism has a negative effect on democracy scores.
 Herb does however emphasize that rentierism is a distinctive condition that influences development.